Su Casa Hispanic Center

-Founded in 1997, Su Casa is the primary provider of social, educational, language, employment and health care services to the Hispanic/Latino community in Greater Cincinnati.
+Founded in 1997, Su Casa is the primary provider of social, educational, language, employment and health promotion services to the Hispanic/Latino community in Greater Cincinnati.
 The mission is self-sufficiency for the poor and vulnerable of the immigrant community that comes to the U.S. looking for a better way of life for their families.

 Su Casa strives to become the place where Latinos/Hispanics individuals connect with their culture and develop ways to live healthy and fulfilled lives in the United States.
 We have an established reputation and a dedicated and professional team of professionals trusted throughout the community.

 Our services depend on volunteers, supplies, equipment, and monetary donations.
 Learn how you can help.
 View the results from our 19th Annual Awards Dinner — the only fundraising event Su Casa holds each year.
 This year, the event will be held on May 10th at Xavier University’s Cintas Center.